ayibudiawan/mini-wallet/README.md

 Things you may want to cover:

 * Ruby version
-  2.6.3
+  - 2.6.3

 * System dependencies
-  posgresql > 10
+  - posgresql > 10, if you haven't installed it you can installed in using this guide https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart
-  if you haven't installed it you can installed in using this guide https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart ubuntu 20
+  - ubuntu 20

 * Configuration
-  setup .env.development in root path using this value `
+  - setup .env.development in root path using this value `
   DATABASE_HOST="localhost"
-  DATABASE_USERNAME="ayi"
+  DATABASE_USERNAME="your_username"
-  DATABASE_PASSWORD="ayibudiawan"
+  DATABASE_PASSWORD="your_password"
-  DATABASE_NAME="mini_wallet_development"
+  DATABASE_NAME="database_name"
   `
   if above environment already added run bundle install

 * Database creation
-  bundle exec rake db:create
+  - bundle exec rake db:create

 * Database initialization
-  bundle exec rake db:migrate
+  - bundle exec rake db:migrate
-  bundle exec rake db:seed
+  - bundle exec rake db:seed

 * How to run the test suite